cogent3/EnsemblLite/README.md

   contents to override the default ensembl_lite settings

 Options:
-  -o, --outpath PATH  path to directory to export all rc contents --help              Show this message and exit.
+  -o, --outpath PATH  Path to directory to export all rc contents.
+  --help              Show this message and exit.

 ```